nawaz1998/hello-world/README.md

 # hello-world
-this is for practaing repository on github i am trying to  be a cloud engineer i am a grad at liberty global
+This is for practicing repository on Github
+I am trying to  be a cloud engineer
+I am a grad at liberty global